alanfranz/killmesoftly/README.md

 ### Standalone executables

+**This is the recommended way to go** if you just want to use this tool, at least until I don't submit it to Homebrew and Linuxbrew.

 Go anywhere in your executable path and download the latest standalone version of [kmsp](https://www.franzoni.eu/releases/killmesoftly/master/kmsp) and [kmsn](https://www.franzoni.eu/releases/killmesoftly/master/kmsn).

 ```